Seahawks receiver John Ursua added to NFL’s Reserve/COVID-19 list

 Ursua can be activated when he is deemed healthy and have multiple negative tests.

-As of Saturday, 103 players had been placed on the list since training camp began around the league.
-Of that total, 66 have since been activated.
+As of Sunday, 105 players had been placed on the list since training camp began around the league, including two on Sunday.
+Of that total, 74 have since been activated, including eight on Sunday.

 The NFLPA announced Thursday that 56 players had tested positive since players began to report for training camp.
 The league did not confirm that number.